House Does Not Sell

 you have an infestation.

-your paint isn't peeling, and that gardens look their best, even if out of
+your paint isn't peeling, and that gardens look their best, even if they are out of

 - Plugged Gutters.
-Potential buyers may not notice blocked gutters
+Potential buyers may overlook blocked gutters

-during an initial showing, but they will turn up during a professional building
+during an initial showing.
+Still, they will become problematic during a professional building

 or home inspection, which could be the difference between a conditional sale